jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **apply** , for a mode of communication, has the meaning set out in section 14C of the Tax Administration Act 1994
   - **approved AIM provider** means a person that the Commissioner has approved as an approved AIM provider under section 15U of the Tax Administration Act 1994, if the approval has not been revoked under section 15V of that Act
   - **approved issuer** means a person for whom an approval under section 32M of the Tax Administration Act 1994 is in force
-  - **arm's length amount** , for an arrangement that is a cross-border arrangement under section GC 6 (Purpose of rules and nature of arrangements) means an arm's length amount of consideration under section GC 13 (Calculation of arm's length amounts)
+  - **arm's length amount** , for an arrangement that is a cross-border arrangement under section GC 6 (Purpose and application of rules and nature of arrangements) means an arm's length amount of consideration under section GC 13 (Calculation of arm's length amounts)
   - **arrangement** means an agreement, contract, plan, or understanding, whether enforceable or unenforceable, including all steps and transactions by which it is carried into effect
   - **arrangement for assistance entered into by the government of New Zealand** is defined in section CW 22(3) (Amounts derived by overseas experts and trainees in New Zealand by government arrangement) for the purposes of that section
   - **arrangement property** is defined in section GB 45(3) (Arrangements involving money not at risk) for the purposes of that section